We won so many battles, how the hell could we lose this one?

 I say "so–called" because I do not believe that the Koran in any way supports the subhuman conduct some bizarrely call "honor rape" any more than I believe that the Bible supports the brutalizing of women.
 (Of course, a collection of so-called "Christians" would have us believe it demands all manner of perversions, including this creature's claim that the Bible supports the death penalty for children.)

 Most underpinnings of rape culture are not so overt.
 How many juries have decided an accused rapist's guilt or innocence based on the attire or occupation of the victim?
 Why is virtually all "rape porn" designed to show that "she really wanted it all along"?
-How many people refuse to believe that "a handsome man would never stoop to raping an ugly woman"?
+How many people believe that "a handsome man would never stoop to raping an ugly woman"?
 How many secretly believe that any underage male student victimized by a female teacher is someone who "got lucky"?

 Even attempts to measure the infusion of rape myths into our culture can have the effect of creating those myths.
 Consider this: